 Cost of CMA Study Materials

-There are so many different types of CMA review courses to choose, all of which will help you figure out how to study for the CMA exam effectively.
-There are in-room courses, textbooks, CMA online courses (like the CMA Exam Academy) and self-study programs.
-Choosing the right one for you will depend heavily on your learning style.
-The most common study materials are review courses like CMA Exam Academy, Wiley CMAexcel, Gleim CMA Review, and Hock.
+There are so many different types of CMA review courses to choose from, all of which will help you figure out how to study for the CMA exam effectively.

+The cost of CMA courses varies widely depending on your method.
+The most common CMA study materials are review courses like CMA Exam Academy, Becker, Wiley, Gleim, and Surgent.

 The Cost of the IMA Membership

-Here’s a breakdown based on membership:
+Here’s a breakdown based on membership type:

-- Professional – $245*
+- Professional – $295

-- Student – $39
+- Student – $45

-- Academic – $135*
+- Academic – $160*

 Obtaining Your Undergraduate Degree